BrownCSCI1430/glossary/COURSE_CONTENT.md

 This refers to image filtering when viewed as "comparing an **image of what you want to find** (as the filter) against another image".\
 \
-First, you would zero-center your selected filter by subtracting the mean of its pixels.\
-Then, would correlate the filter with the image (or equivalently, convolve the flipped filter with the image).
+This involves zero-centering your selected filter by subtracting the mean of its pixels, then correlating the filter with the image (or equivalently, convolving the flipped filter with the image).

 ### Fourier Theorem